Yoctol/bottender/website/versioned_docs/version-1.0.5/channel-line-sending-messages.md

 `Template message` is an interactive gallery composed of image, video, title, subtitle, and buttons.

 `Template message` is the key to offer rich media interaction.
-It usually used in the scenario of display multiple choices, and next actions to the user, e.g., applying coupons, booking a room, making a reservation.
+It is usually used in the scenario of display multiple choices and next actions to the user, e.g., applying coupons, booking a room, making a reservation.

 > **Note:**
 > Compared with `Template Message,` we highly depend on [`Flex Message`](./channel-line-flex.md) once it is available.
 There are two main reasons: